An Embedding Framework for Consistent Polyhedral Surrogates: Embeddings and Polyhedral Losses

 \section{Embeddings and Polyhedral Losses}

-In this section, we establish a tight relationship between the technique of embedding and the use of polyhedral (piecewise-linear convex) surrogate losses.
-We defer to the following section the question of when such surrogates are consistent.
+In this section, we establish a tight relationship between the technique of embedding and the use of polyhedral (piecewise-linear convex) surrogate losses, showing Theorem~\ref{thm:embed-poly-main}.
+We defer the question of when such surrogates are consistent to \S~\ref{sec:calibration}.

-To begin, we observe that, somewhat surprisingly, our embedding condition in Definition~\ref{def:loss-embed} is equivalent to merely matching Bayes risks.
-This useful fact will drive many of our results.